swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 ##### Host Abilities:
 - “Mute” is in the lower left.
 To mute other participants, the host can go to “Manage Participants”, hover over a participant’s name, and click “mute”.
 The host can also mute all participants at once.
 - When the room host clicks “End Meeting” a dialogue box appears with three options: “Cancel”, “Leave Meeting” and “End Meeting for All”.
 Be careful not to end the meeting if you are leaving the room while the event is still active.
 - Only the host has the ability to create “Breakout rooms”.
 The button for this is on the lower left.
-Breakout rooms can be assigned automatically.
-By default, participants will be assigned to the same groups each time breakout rooms are used.
-You can change participants assignments manually if desired.
+  - Manually create rooms: You can manually assign people to the number of rooms of your choice.
+This is useful if you know you want to have certain people together, or if you want to have rooms of varying sizes.
+  - Automatically create rooms: Zoom will automatically divide your participants in a given number of rooms.
+If you have 25 participants and choose 4 rooms, Zoom will randomly assign them to 4 rooms of 6-7 people each.
+  - It is recommended that you add in 1-2 empty rooms to make it easier to change rooms during the session.
+Zoom will not allow you to create more rooms during the breakout session.
+  - The host can manually end breakout rooms by clicking on the button in the breakout rooms window.
+This can not be scheduled in advance.
 - The host can move between breakout rooms and can send messages to all rooms simultaneously.

 ##### General Tips: